find your perfect postgrad program

 MSc

-The Faculty of Humanities & Social Sciences at the University of Bath conducts high quality research focussed on solving the world’s biggest problems and improving the societies we live in.
-Teachers and lecturers working within the faculty are active researchers and apply their findings to the content taught on our programmes.
+The Faculty of Humanities & Social Sciences at the University of Bath conducts high-quality research focussed on solving some of the world’s biggest problems and improving the societies we live in.
+Academics working within the faculty are active researchers, which means that as a student, you will benefit from the real-world experience they bring into their teaching.

 - Economics